Introduction

 Position Matters

 Early Position: In early positions (EP), QTs should be played cautiously due to the number of players still to act.
-It is generally recommended to fold QTs in early position, especially in full-ring games (9 or 10 players).
+It is generally recommended to fold QTs in an early position, especially in full-ring games (9 or 10 players).

 Middle Position: In middle positions (MP), QTs can be played more aggressively.
 It can be a good hand to open with a raise, especially if the table is passive or tight.